 - Wide range of investment options to suit all circumstances

-- Ability to access the fund from age 55 onwards
+- Ability to access your pension scheme fund from age 55

-- Access the first 25% of the fund tax free
+- Access the first 25% of your fund tax-free

 - Use the remaining 75% to buy a guaranteed income or leave it invested and drawdown income from the invested fund

 - Assets held within the pension fund are usually exempt from inheritance tax

 - Assets within the pension fund can be passed in a tax-efficient way to your beneficiaries on death

 Your pension savings are likely to form the core part of your retirement income alongside your state pension and any other investments you may hold.
 Where possible, starting your pension as soon as you begin working is optimal.
 However, it’s understandable that many people don’t begin to consider their pension until later in life.
 So, the second-best time to start planning for retirement is now.

 Our chartered financial planners will help you figure out the best way of saving for retirement based on your unique personal situation.
 This will help you understand your target income post-retirement and create a plan of how to achieve it.
 Lifetime financial forecasting projects your current assets and income together with your current and future expenditure and liabilities which can be a useful tool to help you understand if you are on track or not for a comfortable retirement.
 Lifetime financial forecasting can include later life planning for care fees which is becoming more and more important as life expectancy increases.